 You may need to use increased firm pressure when installing memory.
-If you or the customer do not fully seat the memory the computer will not start up.
-See Knowledge Base document 303083, "Intel-based Mac Power On Self Test RAM error codes," and 303721, "MacBook (13-inch): How to install memory."
+If you or the customer do not fully seat the memory the computer will not start up, or System Profiler may not recognize the memory.
+See Knowledge Base article 303721 "MacBook (13-inch): How to install memory".